007chiragshah/tucana/Detail_Design.md

 <img alt="Rancher_Arch" src="Images/Infrastructure_Rancher_Architecture.png">
 </div>

-- Central Hub uses Rancher in our infra for creating and managing the kubernetes cluster of one master node, three worker nodes, and one load balancer.
+- Central Hub uses Rancher in our infra for creating and managing the Kubernetes cluster of one master node, three worker nodes, and one load balancer.
 - Rancher is a complete container management platform for Kubernetes, giving you the tools to successfully run Kubernetes anywhere
-- In our setup we are deploying rke2 service using helm chart and installing the service on each node by using ansible, where on master node we are installing the "rke2-server" service, and on the worker nodes we are installing "rke2-agent" service.
+- In our setup, we are deploying the rke2 service using helm chart and installing the service on each node by using ansible, where on the master node we are installing the "rke2-server" service and on the worker nodes we are installing the "rke2-agent" service.

 **How it works**
 - Rancher uses Kubernetes as its core and manages cluster configurations via the Kubernetes API.